rmckinno/UFOs/README.md

 Using JavaScript to create an HTML webpage to hold UFO sightings data

 ## Overview of Project
 The purpose of this project is to use JavaScript with HTML, CSS, and Bootstrap to create and style a dynamic webpage that users can filter UFO sightings.
-A selected image was used as the background for the jumbotron.

 ### Built With
 - JavaScript